JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 Paying homage to Hollywood's golden era, Disney's Hollywood Studios brings the movies to life with a side of some great food.
 The uniquely themed restaurants at this park are like none other, and have some amazing eats.

 When the park first opened as MGM Studios, I was lucky enough to visit as a child.
 The memory that stuck with me though the years was the peanut butter and jelly milkshake from the 50's Prime Time Café.
 Here mom is ready to make you a plate of your favorite home cooked meal while you watch your favorite shows, all set in the 1950s.
-Uniquely themed with comfort food galore, this place is a must.
+Uniquely themed with classic childhood meals galore, this place is a must.
 And that peanut butter and jelly milkshake may sound questionable, but it really is out of this world.

 ![50 Prime-Time Cafe](/img/post/disney-world-faq/50-prime-time-cafe.jpg)
 *The 50's Prime Time Café at Christmas.*